Are you wondering what to expect on a day tour of Port Arthur from Hobart?

 Is there a Port Arthur Ghost Tour?

 This tour is available in the evenings and not part of the tour we experienced.
 You could do this tour if your visit was a self-drive tour to Port Arthur.
 Tours depart at 5.00 pm from Thursday to Saturday nights.
 Your lantern-lit tour includes hearing the stories of the prisoners and soldiers at Port Arthur.
 Duration: 90 minutes.
-You can book your tour here

-How far is Port Arthur from Hobart?
+How far is it from Hobart to Port Arthur?

 Port Arthur is 91.3 km from Hobart with an average driving time of 1 hour 20 minutes.